Open Gromov-Witten invariants from the Fukaya category: Abstract

 \section{Abstract}

 This paper proposes a framework to show that the Fukaya category of a symplectic manifold $X$ determines the open Gromov-Witten invariants of Lagrangians $L \subset X$.
 We associate to an object in an $A_\infty$-category an extension of the negative cyclic homology, called \emph{relative cyclic homology}.
 We extend the Getzler-Gauss-Manin connection to relative cyclic homology.
 Then, we construct (under simplifying technical assumptions) a relative cyclic open-closed map, which maps the relative cyclic homology of a Lagrangian $L$ in the Fukaya category of a symplectic manifold $X$ to the $S^1$-equivariant relative quantum homology of $(X,L)$.
 Relative quantum homology is the dual to the relative quantum cohomology constructed by Solomon-Tukachinsky.
 This is an extension of quantum cohomology, and comes equipped with a connection extending the quantum connection.
 We prove that the relative open-closed map respects connections.
 As an application of this framework, we show, assuming a construction of the relative cyclic open-closed map in a broader technical setup, that the Fukaya category of a Calabi-Yau variety determines the open Gromov-Witten invariants with one interior marked point for any null-homologous Lagrangian brane.
+This in particular includes the open Gromov-Witten invariants of the real locus of the quintic threefold considered in \cite{PSW}.